cube-js/cube/docs/content/Examples-Tutorials-Recipes/Calculating-Average-and-Percentiles.md

 ## Result

-Using the measures defined above, we can explore the statistics about users' ages:
+Using the measures defined above, we can explore statistics about the age of our users.

 ```javascript
 [